 This week’s Friday Freeloader thinks inside the box.
 I would like to assure you that today’s featured game, Super Crate Box, is of much higher caliber than that awful pun, for which I would like to sincerely apologize.

 Backlogs.
 Damn backlogs.
 We’ve all got them.
 I’m almost certain Steam sales were introduced to make sure we have them.
 I can’t guarantee this site will help you power through those games, but it may help you decide what to tackle next.

-Nothing breaks immersion in our games quite like seeing an enemy clip through a wall, or, even worse, falling through a floor surface, looking up as you plummet to your doom to see the entirety of the map above you, instantly reminding you that everything you see in-game is an illusion, an approximation of real-life substance and matter.
-The Atomontage Engine is one of a few projects that may not forever solve these kinds of problems, but could become a huge step forward for realism in games, as it attempts […]
+Nothing breaks immersion in our games quite like seeing an enemy clip through a wall, or, even worse, falling through a floor surface, looking up as you plummet to your doom to see the entirety of the map above you, instantly reminding you that everything you see in-game is an illusion, an approximation of real-life… Continue reading The Atomontage Engine

 The iPad and similar tablet devices have been getting all the media love lately, as your poor netbook keeps chuggin’ along outside the spotlight.
 But did you know it can run some amazing games Apple’s shiny new toy can only dream of?